Why do tomatoes need ripening?

 Place your unripened tomatoes in woollen socks and store in your wardrobe!
 And then do let us know if this works because we have no evidence that it does!

-The question is how do you avoid this happening next year?
-The answer is to get yourself a longer growing season with more "tomato friendly" conditions.
+The best way to avoid getting unripe tomatoes is to get yourself a longer growing season with more "tomato friendly" conditions.
 Haxnicks can't control the weather but we do have a number of tools to help with this.

 Tomato Crop Booster